BlockhostOfficial/folia-plugins/README.md

 - [SkinsRestorer](https://github.com/SkinsRestorer/SkinsRestorerX)

+## Libraries and frameworks
-# Libraries and frameworks
+Libraries and frameworks for plugin developers.

-## List of libraries and frameworks that support Folia
+### List of libraries and frameworks that support Folia
 - [PacketEvents 2.0](https://github.com/retrooper/packetevents/tree/2.0)

-## List of libraries and frameworks that are working on support for Folia
+### List of libraries and frameworks that are working on support for Folia
 - [InventoryGUI](https://github.com/Phoenix616/InventoryGui/issues/46)

 Our Discord Server: